Chicken Masala

 Adjust the red chili powder according to your taste.
 You can replace Kashmiri red chili powder with cayenne pepper powder.

-Spice Mix – This curry gets its flavor from a freshly ground spice mix made using whole spices like whole coriander seeds (dhaniya seeds), cloves (laung), peppercorns (kali mirch), cinnamon (dalchini), green cardamoms (hari elaichi), cumin seeds, and Kasuri methi.
+Spice Mix – This curry gets its flavor from a freshly ground spice mix made using whole spices, such as whole coriander seeds (dhaniya seeds), cloves (laung), peppercorns (kali mirch), cinnamon (dalchini), green cardamoms (hari elaichi), cumin seeds, and Kasuri methi.

-Fresh Ingredients – You will need onions, fresh tomatoes, green chilies, and cilantro (fresh coriander leaves).
+Fresh Ingredients – You will need red onions, tomatoes, green chilies, and cilantro (fresh coriander leaves).

 To puree the tomatoes, chop them roughly and add them to a blender.
 Blend until smooth.
 You can replace fresh pureed tomatoes with canned tomato paste or tomato puree.